FusionCache/docs/docs/indexes/indexes.md

 }
 ```

-We have `Session::id` member is indexed.
+We have a `Session::id` member which is indexed.
 We then `STORE` two objects:

 ```json
 {